-What puncture repair kit should I buy?
+Which puncture repair kit should I buy?

-The puncture-fixing brigade is divided into two distinct camps — those that insist on using an old-school, glue-on patch kit and those that prefer pre-glued patches.
+The puncture-fixing brigade is divided into two distinct camps: those that insist on using an old-school, glue-on patch kit and those that prefer pre-glued patches.

-In our experience, glue-on patches are more reliable in the long run, but pre-glued patches are far, far more convenient.
+In our experience, traditional glue-on patches are more reliable in the long run, but pre-glued patches are far, far more convenient.

-What you prefer to use will largely be down to personal preference and likely dictated by your temperament – is stopping for five minutes to fix a tube properly and enjoy the view an opportunity to be relished or an unwanted distraction?
+What you prefer to use will largely be down to personal preference and likely dictated by your temperament – is stopping for five minutes to fix a tube properly and enjoying the view an opportunity to be relished or an unwanted distraction?

 Whichever patch kit you buy, if it comes with one of those nasty little multi-tools that feel as though they’re made from cheese rather than metal, please put it into your nearest recycling point.
 Trust us when we say that they’ll do more harm than good to your bike.

-What are the best tire levers?
+Which are the best tyre levers?

 Believe it or not, not all tyre levers are made equal.